Richard Dodds

 Richard David Allan Dodds OBE (born 23 February 1959) is an English former field hockey player.
 He was captain of the gold medal-winning Great Britain squad in the 1988 Summer Olympics in Seoul.

-Four years earlier he won Bronze at the 1984 Summer Olympics in Los Angeles.
-He also captained the England squad who won Silver at the 1986 Hockey World Cup.
-He was awarded the OBE for services to hockey.
+Biography

 Dodds was born in the English city of York, and was educated at Kingston Grammar School and at St Catharine's College, Cambridge.
+Dodds captained Cambridge University and represented them against Oxford in the 80th varsity match in 1980.

+Dodds played club hockey for Southgate in the Men's England Hockey League.
+He was selected for the Great Britain team for the 1980 Olympic Games in Moscow, but subsequently did not attend due to the boycott.
+He did however play at the 1982 Men's Hockey World Cup.

+Dodds represented Great Britain and won a bronze medal at the 1984 Summer Olympics in Los Angeles.
+Dodds was part of the silver medal winning Great Britain team that competed at the 1985 Men's Hockey Champions Trophy in Perth, Australia and also captained the England squad who won silver medal at the 1986 Men's Hockey World Cup before the Olympic gold in 1988.

+At international retirement he had earned 79 caps for England and 65 caps for Great Britain.
+In 1989, he was awarded the OBE for services to hockey.
+He has played veterans hockey with Reading alongside other former Olympians Don Williams, Rob Thompson, and John Shaw.

 He currently works as a consultant orthopaedic surgeon at the Royal Berkshire Hospital in Reading, England.

-Dodds has played club hockey for Reading and Southgate hockey clubs.
-He has played veterans hockey with Reading alongside other former Olympians Don Williams, Rob Thompson and John Shaw.